gaborr971/GOS2022/README.md

 # Description
 GOS2022 is an open-source, simple embedded operating system project.
-It under development, thus can be considered unsafe and can contain bugs.
+It is under development, therefore can be considered unsafe and can contain bugs.
 It is being tested during the development on a Nucleo F446 board with a custom test environment.